Why serial winner Milner would have been 'exactly what Leeds need' in summer window

-Reports this morning suggest the serial winner is to sign a contract extension with Liverpool, which Matteo believes is the right decision for the 36-year-old and the club for whom he is closing in on 300 appearances.
+The serial winner has signed a one-year contract extension with Liverpool, which Matteo believes is the right decision for the 36-year-old and the club for whom he is closing in on 300 appearances.

 Milner has won all three domestic trophies with the Reds, along with a Champions League title, FIFA Club World Cup and UEFA Super Cup, having already twice hoisted the Premier League trophy at Manchester City, where he also won the FA Cup and the League Cup.